basiclaser/fm/README.md

 # fm

-__fm__ is a framework that doesn't stop you from learning how to program.<br>
+__fm__ is a framework that doesn't stop you from programming.<br>
-It does two handy things modern frameworks do:
+It does two modern frameworky things:
 1. __custom events__ - listen for and trigger functions with optional data. ( [observer pattern concept](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#observerpatternjavascript) )
 2. __state container__ - Save your app data in one convenient store. ( [redux flux pattern concept](http://redux.js.org/) )